2022 South African census

 Two South African Census workers collecting data for the national census.

 The South African National Census of 2022 is the 4th comprehensive census performed by Statistics South Africa (Stats SA).
 The census results were released on 10 October 2023 and recorded a total of 62 million people in the country.
+Collection issues and delays, partially due to the COVID-19 pandemic, resulted in uncertainty about the accuracy of the findings and increased costs of its implementation.
+The Census cost R4 billion to implement, roughly double the amount as the 2011 census.

 Key findings

 The first reports of statistics, published on 10 October 2023, showed a total population of 62,027,503.